blocto/fcl-demo/README.md

-# Flow Client Library demonstration
+# Flow Client Library Demo
-You can find an online demo [Here](http://34.71.72.144/)
+This project demonstrates how to use FCL in your webapp and interact with Flow and wallet providers.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can find an online demo [Here](http://fcl-demo.portto.io/)

 ## Getting Started